MEET OUR 2019 AMBASSADORS!

 CONNECT WITH HANNAH

-Thomas is a founding member of Steel City Road Runners, Marathon Maniac, and Half Fanatic.
+Tom is a founding member of Steel City Road Runners and is a member of Marathon Maniacs and Half Fanatics.
 His list of planned races makes one wonder… does he sleep?

 RACE HIGHLIGHTS: “Seeing a blind runner on crutches running the Chicago Marathon.
 If you’re not inspired by that, you don’t have a pulse.”